-Course Goals:
+Course Goals

-- Students will gain a technical rock climbing skill set and appropriate decision making skills. - Students will be able to demonstrate the ability to professionally deal with emergency scenarios while in the field and the considerations therein. - Students will be able to use and teach state-of-the art minimum-impact camping and travel techniques to move a group through a glaciated terrain with minimum impact. - They will be able to exercise good quality judgment and decision-making skills within a leadership position to help avoid potential accident and survival situations and develop a comprehensive understanding of safety considerations in the vertical world. - They will be able to recognize their own leadership abilities and limitations within the context of a group.
-Students will be able to demonstrate the ability to make decisions and lead small groups toprope ice climbing and rock climbing.
+- Students will gain a strong technical rock climbing techniques. - Students will be able to use and teach state-of-the art minimum-impact camping and travel techniques.

+• They will be able to exercise good quality judgment and decision-making skills within a leadership position to avoid potential accident and survival situations and develop a comprehensive understanding of safety considerations in Argentina.

+• They will be able to recognize their own leadership abilities and limitations within the context of a group.
+Students will be able to demonstrate the ability to make decisions and lead small groups in an alpine rock environment.

+• Students will have a comprehensive understanding of risk management issues associated with guiding in a vertical rock environment.